antonysanders1/antonysanders1.github.io/_posts/2020-09-13-managing_state_in_large_applications_with_redux.markdown

 }
 ```

 I'm not going to go into too much detail about this part, but because we are using redux-thunk, our actions can optionally be functions.
-As you see above, these functions are just a simple fetch requests.
-But you'll notice that after we get the the responses, we grab tht user data and dispatch the action types, passing in the user data as a user object into the state.
+As you see above, these actions (functions) are just a simple fetch requests.
+But you'll notice that after we get the the responses, we grab that user data and dispatch the action types, passing in the user data as a user object into the state via the reducer.
 Still with me?

-Sweet.
+Sweet!
 If we set this up correctly, we can test it immediately after setting up a few components.
 So let's do that!

-*NOTE: Its important to note that I am making requests to a Rails API that I created. thats running on localhoat:3000.*
+*NOTE: Its important to note that I am making my requests to a Rails API that I created in conjuction with my client that runs on localhost:3000.*

-Next we'll look at the app component.
+Next we'll take a look at the app component.

 ```

+// ./src/App.jsx

 import React from 'react';
 import NavBar from './NavBar';
 import {connect} from 'react-redux'